SharePoint/sp-dev-docs/docs/design/empty-states.md

 ## Empty state with pre-provisioned content

 The Hero web part is an example of an empty state with pre-provisioned content and text.
-The empty state is designed to help authors understand the options and the layout capabilites of the web part.
+The empty state is designed to help authors understand the options and the layout capabilities of the web part.
 The empty state in this case is a visual template for the web part.
+When pre-provisioning content for an empty state make sure end users have rights to publish the content (images, illustrations, etc.) in their pages.

 ![Hero web part empty state with images and helpful text](../images/empty_state_unique_05.png)